star-3gg/cppnuts-design-patterns/doc/Obsidian/CPPNutsDesignPatterns/0001 - Factory Design Pattern/Factory Design Pattern.md

 C++ does not support Virtual Constructors.
 Instead the superclass constructor is used unless overwritten.

+> A virtual call is a mechanism to get work done given partial information.
+In particular, "virtual" allows us to call a function knowing only an interfaces and not the exact type of the object.
+To create an object you need complete information.
+In particular, you need to know the exact type of what you want to create.
+Consequently, a "call to a constructor" cannot be virtual.
+> - [Bjarne Stroustrup](https://www.stroustrup.com/index.html), inventor of the C++ language
 ## How to implement FDP

 Define an interface or an abstract class for creating an object but let the subclasses decide which class has to initiate.